Belward History, Family Crest & Coats of Arms

-Important Dates for the Belward family
+Early History of the Belward family

 This web page shows only a small excerpt of our Belward research.
 Another 119 words (8 lines of text) covering the years 1138 and 1341 are included under the topic Early Belward History in all our PDF Extended History products and printed products wherever possible.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Belward, Belwood, Bellward, Bellwood and others.